 Hyper- or hypopigmentation often becomes a problem if located in exposed areas like the face, hands, arms or genital areas.
 It can cause people to avoid certain activities or limit their social or sexual life.

 Melasma and Chloasma are two different names for the same condition, though Melasma is more commonly used.
-It’s a relatively common type of hyperpigmentation in patches affecting the face, neck, arms and/or the upper body.
-It’s more frequently seen in women, especially during pregnancy and in people with darker skin that is regularly exposed to sunlight.
+It’s a relatively common type of hyper-pigmentation affecting the face, neck, arms and/or the upper body.
+It’s frequently seen in women, especially during pregnancy and in people with darker skin, that is regularly exposed to sunlight.

-Essentially Melasma is a hyperpigmentation of the skin without any other signs and symptoms that are often seen to a varying degree in different kinds of eczema or rash.
-Thus, Melasma does not differ in texture as compared to the skin in the surrounding areas, there is no pain, no itching, no varmth or redness as seen in infection or inflammation, the affected area is not elevated or sunken as compared to the surrounding.
+Essentially, Melasma is a hyper-pigmentation of the skin, without any other signs and symptoms, that are often seen to a varying degree in different kinds of eczema or rash.
+Thus, Melasma does not differ in texture compared to the skin in the surrounding areas.
+There is no pain, no itching or redness as seen in infection or inflammation, the affected area is not elevated or sunken compared to the surrounding.

 Treatment for Melasma (Chloasma)